contoso48/trainingdays/day2/challenges/04-challenge-messaging.md

 When the Logic App has been deployed:

 - Open it in the Portal
+-	At the left Menu Click “Workflow”
+-	Click Logic App Designer
 - Click on **"Blank logic App"** in the _Templates_ section
 - Search for **"service bus topic"** in the search box
 - Choose **"When a message is received in a topic subscription (auto-complete)**.